SpaceX to carry heart tissue, fiber optics lab to space station

 ORLANDO, Fla., Dec.
-4 (UPI) -- SpaceX plans to launch cargo to the International Space Station on Saturday morning, including simulated heart tissue for a medical experiment and the first privately owned airlock.
+4 (UPI) -- SpaceX plans to launch cargo to the International Space Station on Sunday morning, including simulated heart tissue for a medical experiment, a holiday meal and the first privately owned airlock.

-A Falcon 9 rocket has been prepared for liftoff at 11:39 a.m.
+A Falcon 9 rocket has been prepared for liftoff at 11:17 a.m.
 EST from Complex 39A at Kennedy Space Center in Florida.
-Thick clouds could delay the launch attempt by a day, according to a U.S. Space Force forecast.
+The launch had been planned for Saturday, but was delayed because of poor weather in the area designated for recovery of the first-stage booster.

 The heart experiment includes 192 chunks of tissue engineered from blood cells of six people -- three men and three women -- that will be kept healthy in a small laboratory.